 The Solution…

-For this reason, orchids often grow better and potentially flower more if they are grown in bathrooms as the humidity is often at a similar level to their native forest environment.
+For this reason, I grow my orchids in my bathroom, as the humidity is often at a similar level to their native forest environment.

 However, you can successfully grow and recreate the optimal conditions for orchids to flower in any room of the house by misting the leaves, roots, and flower stems once every day or so.

-If you live in a particularly arid climate then I recommend purchasing a plant humidifier from your local garden center (or Amazon) which allows you to control the exact humidity of around your orchid to a precise level so that it has all the resources and conditions it needs to flower.
+If you live in a particularly arid climate, then I recommend purchasing a plant humidifier from your local garden center (or Amazon), which allows you to control the exact humidity around your orchid to a precise level so that it has all the resources and conditions it needs to flower.

 6. Overwatering and Saturated Soil Mediums Prevent Blooming